What Is Luther Campbell's Net Worth?

 Early Life

-Luther Roderick Campbell was born on December 22nd of 1960 in Miami, Florida.
-Luther was named after Martin Luther King Jr. and was raised alongside four siblings by parents with Jamaican and Bahamian ancestry.
-Campbell was forced by his mother to leave his house each day from 8:30 AM to 4:30 PM, regardless of whether or not he had a job.
+Luther Roderick Campbell was born on December 22, 1960, in Miami, Florida.
+He was named after Martin Luther King Jr. and was raised alongside four siblings by parents with Jamaican and Bahamian ancestry.
+Campbell's mother forced him to leave his house each day from 8:30 AM to 4:30 PM, regardless of whether or not he had a job.

 Early Career

-After finding work at the Mt.
-Sinai Hospital as a cook, Campbell started to promote various concerts in Miami.
-Throughout the 80s, Luther succeeded in attracting a range of the most popular rap groups in America to Miami.
+After finding work as a cook at the Mt.
+Sinai Hospital, Campbell started promoting various concerts in Miami.
+Throughout the 1980s, Luther succeeded in attracting a range of the most popular rap groups in America to Miami.
 In 1983, he started to learn more about audio editing and music production after taking an 8-week course at a local radio station.

 2 Live Crew